 Plutio allows you to customize just about everything on the platform, from color palettes and templates to dashboards of each user.
 While it sounds nice in theory, in practice it might lead to getting stuck repeatedly on the details.
 Instead of focusing on the work that brings actual profit, you might keep losing time on perfecting the little things that don’t matter in the end.
 Another con to Plutio is its outdated guides and knowledge base, which makes it harder to learn how to use the platform.

 What’s The Best Plutio Alternative?

-The best Plutio alternative available on the market is Zendo, a software tool designed for selling productized, subscription-based (coming soon), and custom services with ease.
+The best Plutio alternative available on the market is Zendo, a software tool designed for selling productized, subscription-based, and custom services with ease.
 It comes with a convenient Client Portal that allows your clients to order your services quickly and with no fuss.
 Moreover, it’s a very affordable software that comes with a free forever plan for up to 2 users, so it’s a perfect choice for those just starting out.

 How Can Zendo Help Me?